 I feel like I’m best described as “that farm girl”.
 From my first pony, Crystal, at the age of 5 to my first cat, Rosebud, that I had from 4 years old to 25 years old, my life has always been filled with and dedicated to the care of animals.
-Having grown up riding and competing horses, I am currently living my dream, preparing to grow my family on my family’s farm in Loudoun County.
-I spend my days (before and after work of course) with my school teacher husband caring for our two horses, one retired military K9, four cats, three miniature goats, sixteen chickens (and one duck rescued from work who thinks she’s a chicken), and three parrots.
+Having grown up riding and competing horses, I am currently living my dream, raising my baby on my family’s farm in Loudoun County.
+I spend my days (before and after work of course) with my school teacher husband caring for our two horses, one pony, four cats, four miniature goats, eighteen chickens (and one duck rescued from work who thinks she’s a chicken), and two parrots.
 A small-scale homesteader, I also love working in my veggie garden, which is very bountiful despite me being totally incapable of keeping houseplants alive.

 Since making the transition to the Pet Retreat, I have really focused on bringing the high quality of service and offerings that our clients have come to appreciate at our main hospital in Fairfax out to the Chantilly Campus and bring it up to its full potential.
 With the help of an amazing management and caretaking team, the Pet Retreat has since seen the opening of our Doggie Daycare program, the opening of our Board & Train dog training program, expansion of our military and working K9 housing programs, and the expansion of our pet transport services under PenderAIR.
 The next exciting venture I am working on includes utilizing my recent Pet CPR & First Aid Instructor licensure to get all Pet Retreat and PenderAIR employees certified as well, followed by eventually offering that service to our clients!

 Pender has been my ‘home away from home’ for about half of my life and I hope to be lucky enough to continue to help pets and pet parents, like me, as part of the Pender family for the rest of my career.